 Figures (3A) and (3B) show a select few virtual particle paths, which include "more bent" and "less bent" virtual particle paths, in simplified drawings of elementary negative and positive unified fields.
-Wherein, each virtual particle path is comprised in a respective "band" of virtual particle paths, and each band of virtual particle paths comprises a multitude of virtual particle paths which each comprise respective curvatures, dimensions, and alignments; complementary values of $(n_1)$ and $(n_2)$ ; and a constant value of 1/N. (Note that the significance of "more bent" and "less bent" virtual particle paths will be explained more so later, as, for example, with respect to in figures 26A and 26B.
-Also, note that references to the front and back sides in figures 3A and 3B are relative references.)
+Wherein, each virtual particle path is comprised in a respective "band" of virtual particle paths, and each band of virtual negative unified field particle paths comprises a multitude of virtual particle paths which each comprise respective curvatures, dimensions, and alignments; complementary values of (n_1) and (n_2) ; and a constant value of 1/N. (Note that the significance of "more bent" and "less bent" virtual particle paths will be explained more so later, as, for example, with respect to in figures 26A and 26B.
+Also, note that references to the front sides, and implied back sides, in figures 3A and 3B are relative references.
+Wherein, the back side is on the side opposite to the front side for each charged particle).